afwebb/SDS-385/peer_review/README.md

 ## General Comments

 I went through the files you have in the ex1 folder, and provided comments for each file individually.
 It is a bit funny, we did take very similar approaches, especially on gradient descent.
 Which is to say, I like how you approached things.
-There were just a few places where I think you can streamline your code.
+There were actually very few things I can see to improve, just a few places where I think you can streamline your code.
 I made a few comments about places you're copying and pasting where I'm not sure you need to.

-I think it would be helpful if you gave your files more descriptive names.
+I think it would be helpful if you gave your files more descriptive names. "logit.py" doesn't tell me much about what the program does.
 That way, if you come back to this code in a few weeks or months, you can have an idea of what each program does, rather than having to look through the code.
+It would also make things easier for someone else looking at your repository.

 Another thing you might consider is using markdown to display your results.
 The way you have it, written up in latex, is great, especially when it comes to equations, but I know latex can be a lot of work.
 Using markdown might save you some time, and it is nice having it show up right when someone goes to your repository.